 Inner Sunset Curb Management Project

 The Inner Sunset has a vibrant commercial core with a diverse set of restaurants, shops, bars and services.
 The Inner Sunset is also a transit hub, with the N-Judah and seven bus routes passing through the area.
 As part of a major streetscape improvement project that was completed in Fall 2019 the SFMTA sought community input on how to allocate curb space to different uses.
 These include loading zones, general metered parking, short-term parking and more.

 The project is intended to improve safety and transit reliability while reducing congestion by reducing double-parking and other illegal parking and loading behavior.
 It will also support economic vitality by ensuring businesses have the space they need for their customers and goods to get to the neighborhood.

 Over the course of the summer and fall of 2019, the SFMTA is discussing needs with community organizations, conducting merchant, resident, and pedestrian intercept surveys, and collecting data to inform potential changes to parking and loading in the area, and held a community meeting on September 26, 2019 to learn more about parking and loading needs.
-At a second community meeting on November 20th, the SFMTA will present options to the community and, after gathering feedback, will bring a proposal to the SFMTA Board for a final decision.
+At a second community meeting on November 20th, the SFMTA will present options to the community and, after gathering feedback, will bring a proposal through the formal legislation process before implementation.